 Pharmac calls for applications for medicines for rare disorders

-Te Pātaka Whaioranga – Pharmac is calling for applications for medicines for rare disorders.
-Applications received would be considered at the next meeting of the Rare Disorders Advisory Committee meeting in March 2023.
+Te Pātaka Whaioranga – Pharmac is calling for applications for medicines to treat rare disorders.
+These will be considered at the next meeting of the Rare Disorders Advisory Committee meeting in May 2024.

 Funding applications need to meet the principles of our Rare Disorders policy and will be assessed in line with Pharmac’s usual processes.